yain22/SWM/README.md

 ![](images/graphical_model.png)

-# 3. Results of Spatial Prediction at new test location
+# 3. Results of Spatial Prediction at New Test Locations